laura-goncalvesribeiro/multi-camera-calibration/README.md

 PositionXXX_CameraXX.

 ## 2. Dependencies
-The implementation depends on the image precessing, camera calibration and optimization toolboxes of matlab.
+The implementation depends on the image processing, camera calibration and optimization toolboxes of Matlab.

 ## 3. How to Cite?
 Cite this page.